bahmutov/cypress-examples/docs/index.md

 - Avoid "Mixing async and sync code" by controlling the [value the code yields](./recipes/yield-value.md)
 - [Type characters one by one into separate input elements](./recipes/type-one-by-one.md)
 - [Sibling elements](./recipes/sibling-element.md) using `.next` and CSS selector `+`
+- [Collect headings from the page](./recipes/collect-headings.md) and save as a JSON file